-Bill Maze enters his 21th year as UC Davis' women's tennis head coach, following a campaign that saw the Aggies continue their strong tradition of success by advancing to the quarterfinal round of the Big West Women's Tennis Championship for the third straight season.
+Bill Maze is in his 21st year as UC Davis' women's tennis head coach, following a campaign that saw the Aggies continue their strong tradition of success by advancing to the quarterfinal round of the Big West Women's Tennis Championship for the third straight season.

 Led by Maze, UC Davis defeated two nationally ranked teams in 2013.
 Two weeks after upsetting their cross-Causeway rivals, No. 63 Sacramento State on its own courts, the Aggies defeated No. 64 San Jose State, on the road, by an identical 4-3 score.

 In 2012, the Aggies advanced past the Big West Tournament quarterfinals for the first time in program history.
 This came one year after Maze was named Big West Coach of the Year in 2011 for leading UC Davis to a 17-7 record and a No. 2 seed at the conference tournament.

 Under Maze, the Aggies have posted an overall record of 204-173, including a 64-25 mark in conference matches.
 As a Div.
 II team, UC Davis captured the California Collegiate Athletic Association title three times in a row from 1999-2002.
 Maze was honored as the league's Coach of the Year in each of those seasons.
 In each of his first eight seasons, UC Davis visited the NCAA Div.
 II championships and advanced to the quarterfinals five times.

 Maze came to UC Davis from nearby University of the Pacific in Stockton where he was the head coach of the women's team for five years.
 At Pacific, he took an unranked team that had finished sixth in the Big West Conference to a second-place conference finish four of the five years he was there.
 The Tigers also ended the 1994-95 year ranked 34th nationally in the Division I poll.
 That finish earned Maze honors as the Big West Conference's Co-Coach of the Year.